It can be tough to come by corporations that actually work to be ethical, but Costco has managed to stand out from the crowd.

 Soy milk

-Okay, Costco calls it a soy “beverage,” but regardless we go through a lot of it at home.
+We go through a lot of Costco's organic soy milk at home.
 We use it in our coffee, cereal, morning smoothie, and when we bake.

-Fortunately, Costco sells soy milk in a 12-pack of 32-ounce containers, all for the very reasonable price of $18.99.
-If that’s not your jam, they have good deals on almond and oat milk too.
+Fortunately, Costco sells soy milk in a 12-pack of 32-ounce containers, all for around $19.
+If that's not your jam, they also have good deals on almond and oat milk.

 Peanut butter pretzels